This post is also available in: Dutch

 It’s definitely one of the most beautiful places in Japan and you should include it in your itinerary.
 It’s possible to get to Nachi Taishi with the train from Osaka or Kyoto.

-Tip: read our post with 35 bucket list experiences in Japan that will make your trip memorable!
+Tip: read our post with bucket list experiences in Japan!

 The Osaka Castle Park is worth a visit if you love pretty fairytale-like castles!
 The mint-coloured details of the castle are so pretty and all the beautiful trees make it so green and lush.
 Osaka Castle is free to visit (unless you want to go inside the castle) and there are different food stands.
 We got a delicious matcha ice cream that fit perfectly with the surroundings.